 - Fall is a good time to travel.
 Prices are generally cheaper as travelers are financially recovering from their summer vacations.
-So, you can leave booking your flights a little later, around 69 days in advance, and still get a good price.
+So, you can wait a little longer to book your flights—around 69 days in advance—and still get a good price.

 - Traveling around Christmas and New Year is always pricey, but if you can delay your vacation until later on in January, this is one of the cheapest months to fly.
 If you are planning on booking a flight during the festive season, however, Investopedia recommends doing so at least 99 days in advance.

 Is it better to book flights directly with the airline?